-If the seller won’t accept the m2 price you think it’s actually worth, then you can wait and keep looking.
-If it’s overpriced, chances are good that it won’t sell and eventually they will lower the price or come back to you and accept your offer.
+Note: If the seller won’t accept the m² price you think it’s actually worth (and you heard this directly from the seller), then you can wait and keep looking.
+If it’s overpriced, chances are good that it won’t sell — and eventually they will take a market-value offer privately.

 Before You Put it in Writing

-Once you know the seller is agreeable to the m2 price you proposed, then there are a few things you should do before making the offer official and binding.
-First, visit the local town hall (‘Mairie’) and ask about the property and the neighbors, etc. Find out if any neighboring lots have building permission, and what the natural risks are, check the property’s planning permission history to see if anything was done without permits, etc. Make sure to get a certificate of conformité and town planning certificate from the Mairie; without these, you may not be able to renovate.
+There are a few things you should do before making your offer.
+First, visit the local town hall (‘Mairie’) and ask about the property and the neighbors, etc. Find out if any neighboring lots have building permission, and what the natural risks are, check the property’s planning permission history to see if anything was done without permits, etc. Make sure to get a town planning certificate from the Mairie.

 Then, hire a CERTIBAT-certified ‘Expert de Batiment’ to inspect the villa and point out any areas for concern (like non-obvious structural problems, etc.) Your seller would not have to disclose any structural defects affecting the property that you will take in the condition in which it stands – although he is not entitled to actually hide them.
 This means that if, after signing a contract, you discover structural or other defects to the property or its services, you are still obliged to complete the purchase at the agreed price and cannot obtain compensation from your seller.
 It is, therefore, important to commission the inspection before you sign the contract.